SymbolNotFound/gel/README.md

 use the golang library unless prefixed by `ts-`.
 Most commands for typescript build/test/eval are done using `npm build` or `npm install` from within `ts/`.

-* `ts/` TypeScript implementation up to GDL, not all of GGDL.
-Uses [nearley] to generate a parser and its type definitions.
-Includes a basic logic database implementation in TypeScript and a REPL hosted within a self-contained page.
-Useful within a client for evaluating new and unknown game rules without having to be fully compiled for that game, or for iteratively defining a game and its interface.

 ## GGDL and its relation to other General Game Playing environments

 This project builds on work done in academia in the field of